Design Thinking Meets Data Science

 The term “Big Data” has gained lots of attention in recent years.

 Want to know what the sexiest job of the 21st century is?
 It’s Data Scientist (according to Harvard Business Review) – even though the term has only been around in the last decade.
 This is serious stuff, guys.

 What makes one a “Data Scientist” though?
 In a broad sense, it could be anyone using data and statistics combined with programming to do something new, something never done before.
 That sounded way simpler than it actually is.

 In reality, since the term is so new, oftentimes there isn’t a solid role/job title.
-Instead, the skills that makes a data scientist great would make an excellent supplemental addition to hireability, applicable at almost every type of industry or job title.
+Instead, the skills that make a data scientist great would make an excellent supplemental addition to hireability, applicable at almost every type of industry or job title.

 - Industry bodies that have a member base dealing with data (e.g. Chartered Accountants in the Finance industry or ADMA in the Communications industry) → better communication and engagement with clients, especially when it comes to complex topics and data.

-- Large corporates → boost internal capability, engage employees, create business’ data and communication package with a professional and authoritative look/feel.
+- Large corporates → boost internal capability, engage employees, create a business’ data and communication package with a professional and authoritative look/feel.

 - Government groups → communicate complex policies and data in a way that the general public — the layman, can understand.